Smorkster/Scriptmenu/README.md

 <br>

 ## Localization
-The FileOps module (see below) has functionality for embedding localization in scripts.
+The FileOps-module (see below) has functionality for embedding localization in scripts.
 Localization means that scripts can have text strings depending on the language specified for the scriptmenu (in SDGUI.ps1).
 That is, if the language should be swedish, culture will be set as "sv-SE".
 To see available cultures, run this code:

     [System.Globalization.CultureInfo]::GetCultures( "AllCultures" )